 - a) Inadequate tourism infrastructure, particularly poor roads present challenges for many communities located in more remote rural areas that wish to pursue tourism. - b) Infrastructure needed to accommodate tourists, including utilities, health care services and fire protection.
-Signage is also a challenge with significant shortages of directional and interpretive signage. - c) The loss of agricultural lands, natural and cultural heritage assets that are important for community tourism experiences are being threatened by mining and other industrial development. - d) Marketing related threats include negative market perceptions about visitor safety and security, - e) Competition from other destinations promoting community tourism. - f) Poor solid waste management is a significant issue for communities. - g) Unrealistically high expectations around revenues and profits that can be generated by community tourism, especially in the early stages of a new business - h) In some cases, events can overwhelm communities and become a burden on them - i) Visitor harassment and safety perceptions when visiting communities. - j) Unrealistically high expectations around revenues and profits that can be generated by community tourism, especially in the early stages of a new business. - k) Strict guidelines and long approval processes prevent community groups interested in accessing crown lands and other public lands for tourism purposes. - 1) The strong focus to all inclusive accommodation
+Signage is also a challenge with significant shortages of directional and interpretive signage.

+- c) The loss of agricultural lands, natural and cultural heritage assets that are important for community tourism experiences are being threatened by mining and other industrial development. - d) Marketing related threats include negative market perceptions about visitor safety and security, - e) Competition from other destinations promoting community tourism. - f) Poor solid waste management is a significant issue for communities. - g) Unrealistically high expectations around revenues and profits that can be generated by community tourism, especially in the early stages of a new business - h) In some cases, events can overwhelm communities and become a burden on them - i) Visitor harassment and safety perceptions when visiting communities. - j) Squatter settlements in close proximity to Community Tourism Enterprises. - k) Existence of illegal transport operators. - 1) Strict guidelines and long approval processes prevent community groups interested in accessing crown lands and other public lands for tourism purposes. - m) The strong focus to all inclusive accommodation.